Key terms in this article

 What Does Ofcom Expect from Your Billing?

 - Demonstrable accuracy.
-You need to be able to prove your bills are right.
-That means keeping records of how every charge was calculated: the CDR data, the rate applied, and the resulting amount.
-If someone asks “why was I charged £4.20 for this call?”, you need to answer that question with evidence.
+Keep records of how every charge was calculated: the CDR data, the rate applied, and the resulting amount.
+If someone asks “why was I charged £4.20 for this call?”, you should be able to answer that with evidence.

 - Dispute resolution.
-When a customer disputes a charge, you need a clear process.
+When a customer disputes a charge, follow a clear process.
 Investigate the complaint.
 Check the source data.
 Respond within a reasonable time.
-Ofcom expects you to take billing disputes seriously and resolve them fairly.

 How does this work in practice?